The hidden cost of manual lead tracking: Why teams lose 40% of prospects

 Every missed follow-up, delayed response, and lost contact represents revenue walking out the door.
 The real cost of manual lead management goes far beyond wasted time.

-A study of 500+ sales teams revealed a shocking truth: companies using manual lead tracking lose an average of 40% of potential prospects before first contact.
+Industry estimates suggest that companies relying on manual lead tracking lose up to 40% of potential prospects before first contact.
 Here's what that really costs your business.

 The math behind lost opportunities